Chris Resop

-Christopher "Chris" Paul Resop (born November 4, 1982) is a former American professional baseball right-handed pitcher.
+Christopher Paul Resop (born November 4, 1982) is an American former professional baseball right-handed pitcher.
 He has since entered a career as a real estate professional.

 Early life

 Resop graduated from Barron G. Collier High School in 2001.

 Professional career

 Florida Marlins

 Resop, was drafted by the Florida Marlins in the 4th round of the 2001 Major League Baseball draft.

 In 2005, Resop made his major league debut.
 He continued to play for the Marlins in 2006.

 Los Angeles Angels of Anaheim

 He was traded to the Los Angeles Angels of Anaheim for Kevin Gregg on December 20, 2006.

 Atlanta Braves

 Resop was claimed off waivers by the Atlanta Braves on October 25, 2007.

 In an extra-inning game against the Pittsburgh Pirates on April 3, 2008, Resop pitched a third of an inning and allowed two walks in the top of the 10th inning.
 Manager Bobby Cox then brought in left-handed pitcher Royce Ring to face left-handed batter Adam LaRoche and substituted Resop for Matt Diaz in left field.
 After Ring struck out LaRoche, Gregor Blanco came in to play left and Resop returned to the mound in place of Ring.
 He subsequently allowed an RBI single to Xavier Nady and earned the loss as the Pirates won 4–3.

 On May 28, Resop was designated for assignment by the Braves.
 He was later assigned to the Richmond Braves of the International League.